-Here are links to some of the more interesting posts from L.A. food writers over the last week:
+Find links to some of the more interesting posts from L.A. food writers over the past week.

 On January 30, Caroline on Crack founder Caroline Pardilla provided a forecast for Roy Choi’s Sunny Spot in a review headlined It’s Always Sunny on Washington Blvd, adding “everything about the colorful Shabby Chic venue evokes a smile.”